christianhg/hamburger.cloud/src/pages/2017-04-01-hashes-and-salts/index.md

 ---
-path: "/hashes-and-salts"
+path: '/hashes-and-salts'
-date: "2017-04-01"
+date: '2017-04-01'
-title: "Hashes and Salts"
+title: 'Hashes and Salts'
-lead: "A lightweight introduction to the theory of hashing and salting passwords"
+lead: 'A lightweight introduction to the theory of hashing and salting passwords'
 ---

 It goes without saying that passwords should be handled with a certain type of carefulness.
 Storing passwords in cleartext is a practice of the past.
 In fact, using passwords at all, as means of authentication, seems to be slowly going away in favour of [Passwordless Authentication](https://auth0.com/blog/how-passwordless-authentication-works/).